smart94423/pabutools/docs/_sources/usage.rst

     profile.append(b3)
     b1 in profile   # Tests membership, returns True here

-Several additional methods are provided in the ApprovalProfile class.
+The :py:class:`~pabutools.election.profile.approvalprofile.ApprovalProfile` class provides several additional methods.

 .. code-block:: python

-    profile.approval_score(p1)   # The approval score of a project, i.e., the number of approvers profile.is_party_list()   # Boolean indicating if the profile is party_list
+    profile.approval_score(p1)   # The approval score of a project, i.e., the number of approvers profile.is_party_list()   # Boolean indicating if the profile is a party list profile

 Cardinal Profiles
 ^^^^^^^^^^^^^^^^^

-When asked for cardinal ballots, voters are asked to associate each project with a score.
+When required to submit cardinal ballots, voters are asked to assign a score to each project.
 Cardinal ballots are represented using the class :py:class:`~pabutools.election.ballot.cardinalballot.CardinalBallot`.
-It inherits directly from the Python `dict` class and our :py:class:`~pabutools.election.ballot.ballot.Ballot` class.
+It directly inherits from the Python `dict` class and our :py:class:`~pabutools.election.ballot.ballot.Ballot` class.

-A profile of cardinal ballots, i.e., a cardinal profile, is instantiated through the :py:class:`~pabutools.election.profile.cardinalprofile.CardinalProfile` class.
+A profile of cardinal ballots, i.e., a cardinal profile, is created using the :py:class:`~pabutools.election.profile.cardinalprofile.CardinalProfile` class.
 It inherits from the :py:class:`~pabutools.election.profile.profile.Profile` class and validates ballot types using :py:class:`~pabutools.election.ballot.cardinalballot.CardinalBallot`.